GetTerminus/ngx-tools/ngx-tools/src/README.md

 #### `isArray`

-Check if value is an Array.
+Check if a value is an Array.

 ```typescript
 import { isArray } from '@terminus/ngx-tools';